sudheera96/Group-4--Hunt-game/swaroop_log_book.md

 # Swaroop Reddy Gottigundala :
 1. Attendence :
 * I have attended GDP1 class inperson on 21st.
+And the remaining days i went with the zoom.
 2. On the first day i was working on accepting the github repo invitations from my team lead and also accepting the jira invitations.
 We also had a meeting on first day how to proceed further.

 * On the first day we have initiated a call among us on how to proceed further regarding our application.